 Magnetic refrigeration

-Technologies such as magnetic cooling have potential advantages such as; no refrigerants which may have global warming, flammability or other safety considerations and potentially higher efficiencies than those of vapour compression technologies.
+Technologies such as magnetic cooling have potential advantages, such as no refrigerants which may have global warming, flammability or other safety considerations, and potentially higher efficiencies than those of vapour compression technologies.
 Magnetic refrigeration takes advantage of the magnetocaloric effect; the ability of some metals to change temperature when exposed to a magnetic field.
 In a magnetic cooling system such materials are known as magnetic refrigerants.
 Much of the original work and most prototypes developed used gadolinium metal, an expensive rare-earth element, as a magnetic refrigerant.
 More recent work has looked for new materials that are cheap, have suitable transition temperatures and exhibit a large magnetocaloric effect.
 Magnetic refrigeration has the prospect of efficient, environmentally friendly and compact cooling for a wide field of applications.

 According to Lewis et al. (2007) successful commercialisation will require:

-‘magnetic refrigerants’ with a larger magnetocaloric effect to be produced in large quantities.
+‘Magnetic refrigerants’ with a larger magnetocaloric effect to be produced in large quantities.

-stronger, smaller and cheaper permanent magnets.
+Stronger, smaller and cheaper permanent magnets.

 Improvements of the active magnetic regeneration cycle and new cycles.